 Mark Brand is one of North America’s foremost social entrepreneurs.
 With 11 businesses under his belt, he is an example of a new form of leadership that encompasses good in every step.
 Determined to breathe new life into our struggling and disjointed communities through his work in social impact business, Brand shares his message on the importance of sustainable business models that make a difference, while also creating successful bottom lines.

-In addition, in partnership with his charity A Better Life Foundation (ABLF), more than 2.1 million meals have left Save On’s doors to feed those who struggle.
+In addition, in partnership with his charity A Better Life Foundation (ABLF), more than three million meals have left Save On’s doors to feed those who struggle.
 Additionally, dozens of people who were formerly homeless have found a home.
 ABLF works with community agencies, marginalized individuals, and governments to create tangible waves of change.

 Along with overseeing five organizations under the MB Inc. umbrella, Brand is a Stanford fellow, professor of innovation and design thinking, and has served as executive chef for the American Refugee Committee and Pope Francis’s Climate Challenge.
 It’s through his cooking, advocacy, systems design, and love for his community that he’s found a unique balance in business and purpose.

 Brand has recently been appointed Chair of the United Nations Catalyst team focusing on food security, and the impacts of current systemic structures on the most marginalized.
 At the root of everything he works on, his belief is that the solutions are all attainable with deep cooperation and the understanding there is no “Us and Them, only Us.”